ftrackhq/integrations/doc/using/info_panel.rst

 .. note::

-    The track item must have a related shot in ftrack created or updated using the export dialog.
+    The track item must have a related shot in ftrack that has been created or updated using the export dialog.